Spica, the Star of Easter

-Constellation Virgo c.
-1825https://en.wikipedia.org/wiki/Virgo_ (constellation)#/media/File:Sidney_Hall_-_Urania% 27s_Mirror_-_Virgo.jpg Virgo as depicted in Urania's Mirror, a set of constellation cards published in London c.1825.
+Constellation Virgo circa 1825https://en.wikipedia.org/wiki/Virgo_ (constellation)#/media/File:Sidney_Hall_-_Urania% 27s_Mirror_-_Virgo.jpg Virgo as depicted in Urania's Mirror, a set of constellation cards published in London c.1825.

-Virgo is the largest constellation of the zodiac, and Alpha Virginis, is a Blue Giant and the brightest star in the constellation.
-It is the nearest star to the Sun that has enough mass to end its life in a Type II supernova explosion.
+Spica (Alpha Virginis) is the nearest star to the Sun that has enough mass to end its life in a Type II supernova explosion.
 It is part of a massive binary star system identified as the star Spica.Dorey, The Rose p.
 251

-"Occultists recognized this pagan image as a prototype for the later image of the Marian virgin image, in which the 'Ear of Corn' was transformed into the Child.-who is, of course, the Bread of the Eucharist.
-Some mediaeval images of Maria even show her with ears of corn scattered over her dress ."Dorey, The Rose p.
+Historians link her [Constellation Virgo] with Isis, the goddess, who clasps to her body either wheat-ears or the young Horus child.
+Occultists recognized this pagan image as a prototype for the later image of the Virgin Mary, in which the "Ear of Corn" was transformed into the Child -who is, of course, the Bread of the Eucharist.
+"Some mediaeval images of Mary even show her with ears of corn scattered over her dress ."Dorey, The Rose p.
 251

-Blue giant stars will turn into red giant stars at the end of their liveshttps://sciencing.com/difference-stars-blue-giant-stars-5777297.html and it is in their red giant phase that large stars explode as supernovas.
-To the Dogon this meant the Nummo and the Master (Mistress) of Speech sacrificing themselves to regenerate the Earth and the Solar System.Dorey, The Rose p.
+Blue giant stars like Spica will turn into red giant stars at the end of their lives.https://sciencing.com/difference-stars-blue-giant-stars-5777297.html It is in their red giant phase that large stars explode as supernovas.
+To the Dogon, this meant the Nummo and the Master (Mistress) of Speech sacrificing themselves to regenerate the Earth, humanity and the Solar System.Dorey, The Rose p.
 251

 These associations are significant because they show how the Dogon religion was probably an earlier version of the Christian and Egyptian myths.Dorey, The Nummo p.
 164 For more information on these things refer to my books that can be purchased at right.